MarkusBordihn/BOs-Easy-NPC/DEVELOPMENT.md

 - use loader-specific Gradle plugins without cross-plugin conflicts
 - publish/consume artifacts cleanly via Maven Local
 - iterate and release core and config-ui independently
-- offer a single-JAR "bundle" for users while keeping a clean, modular dev setup
+- offer a meta package "bundle" for users who prefer a single dependency

 ## Project layout at a glance